Phazzie/mixitfixit/refactoring_guide.md

 We have already implemented the basic features of the app, so now it's time to refactor.

-This guide outlines the comprehensive plan for the refactoring and development of the Relationship Resolver project, following the World-Class Plan.
+This guide outlines the comprehensive plan for the refactoring and development of the Relationship Resolver project.
 Our goal is to build an exceptional application that helps resolve relationship conflicts effectively and intuitively.
 This guide details our current state, the principles guiding our refactoring efforts, our objectives, and a detailed plan with specific actions to enhance the codebase.
 We will also focus on value-first development, user feedback, and CI for testing.
+We will start with a deep refactor, to make sure the code is ready.
+Then we will focus on implementing the remaining features.

+## Plans
 ## Guiding Principles
 ## Why Refactor?